oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 ## Task 2: Configure the Schedule action
 1. Select **Schedule** action and click on **...** and click on **Edit**
 2. Click on **+** icon, enter the parameter name as ***ATOMLastRunDateTime*** and enter the default value as ***2022-02-01T00:00:00.000Z***
-3. Click ***Save*** to apply changes and click on main canvas so that child window disappers.
+3. Click ***Save*** to apply changes and click on main canvas so that child window disappears.

-## Take 3: Schedule the Next ATOM Polling
+## Task 3: Schedule the Next ATOM Polling
 Schedule the current ATOM polling to the current date and time.
 The next time the integration runs, this will be the ATOMLastRunDateTime variable.
 1. Click **Actions** icon which is there on the right side of the screen and from the **Actions** section, drag ***Assign*** to the Integration canvas, and place it after the **Schedule** activity.
     The Configure assign dialog appears